Malcolm Gladwell Blink Pdf Free Download

 What made this book fun to read was the variety of examples that Gladwell uses and the scientific research done with them.
 Art dealers, doctors, marriage counselors, cops, military officers, car salesmen, a tennis coach, and classical musicians are all used as examples of the strengths and weaknesses of snap decisions.
 There's also some simple experiments included that let you play along at home.
 This is a book that will make you think about the way you think.

-In just about anything, when people start acting as if there is only one way to do something, I stop listening to them.
+...moreIn just about anything, when people start acting as if there is only one way to do something, I stop listening to them.
 This goes for many things, but especially politics.
 If you DO, however, find someone who is omniscient and knows exactly how every policy wi

-In just about anything, when people start acting as if there is only one way to do something, I stop listening to them.
+Much like the reason behind my majoring in Economics, I like Gladwell because he opens my mind to new ideas and new ways to think.
+Much like Economics, I believe he's far from perfect, but I really enjoy viewing the world through his lens.In just about anything, when people start acting as if there is only one way to do something, I stop listening to them.
 This goes for many things, but especially politics.
 If you DO, however, find someone who is omniscient and knows exactly how every policy will turn out in the end, please let me know.
 I may listen to their one way of seeing the world.
 Otherwise ...

 What I got from Blink is that there is a lot to our instant thoughts and feelings and many times much more than we give them credit.
 The traditional wisdom is to plan and make huge weighty decisions based on every single bit of information that we have at our fingertips (which is just about everything, google!).
 This is actually a big reason my wife and I get into ... disagreements (we'll go with that).
 She likes to plan everything down to the last detail and I like to be a bit more relaxed.